 Communities around the world are gathering to show support.
 Muslim organizations are grieving and asking communities to learn about their faith and speak up in response to hate.

 Hate violence is escalating as white nationalist terrorists take more lives to incite fear and sow division.
 The attack in New Zealand is now part of a traumatic pattern.
-Eleven Jewish worshippers were killed at the Tree of Life synagogue in Pittsburgh; Six people were killed in a Quebec mosque; Nine African Americans were shot to death during Bible study at Temple Emanuel in South Carolina; Six were killed before service at the Sikh Temple of Wisconsin, and in an equally deadly massacre, 49 people were slain in an attack on an LGBT nightclub in Florida.
+Eleven Jewish worshippers were killed at the Tree of Life Synagogue in Pittsburgh; Six people were killed in a Quebec mosque; Nine African Americans were shot to death during Bible study at Mother Emanuel AME in Charleston, SC; Six were killed before service at the Sikh Temple of Wisconsin, and in an equally deadly massacre, 49 people were slain in an attack on an LGBTQ nightclub in Florida.

 The white nationalist killer in New Zealand and the anti-Semitic gunman in Pittsburgh emulated another terrorist in Norway.
 In 2011, a white nationalist gunman killed 77 young people at a political camp because he said he wanted to eliminate the next generation of progressive Norwegians and incite others to spark a worldwide racist war.